 The rate at which your blood begins to clot is important.
 If it clots too easily, a blood clot (thrombus) could break free and travel through the body.
 Blood clots can cause damage such as a stroke or miscarriage.
 If your blood does not clot quickly enough, you could be at risk for excessive bleeding if you are injured.

 Some blood tests measure levels of proteins that are not antibodies.
 The levels of these proteins can alert your doctor that there is inflammation somewhere in your body.

-The most common urine tests look for cell casts (bits of cells that normally would be removed when your blood is filtered through your kidneys) and proteinuria (protein being spilled into your body because your kidneys are not filtering the waste properly).
+The most common urine tests look for cell casts (bits of cells that normally would be removed when your blood is filtered through your kidneys).
+They also look for protein being spilled into your body because your kidneys are not filtering the waste properly (proteinuria).
 A collection of your urine over a 24-hour period can also give important information.